ckeditor/ckeditor4-docs/README.md

 * `--skipApi` - skips rendering API docs,
 * `--skipValidation` - skips link validation,
 * `--clean` - when `--dev` flag is used, `--clean` enables to clear the `build` directory before outputting new documentation

+Use `grunt docs` to build documentation without setting a server.

 ## API Documentation